Workforce Development Awards

 How Judging Works

-High Schools: Judges review the online application and meet in person with school representatives for the presentation.
+Judges review the online application and meet in person with school representatives for the presentation.
 All assembled judges submit scores, which are averaged to produce the school's official score.

-GBRIA Workforce Development Hall of Fame
+Workforce Development Hall of Fame

-The Hall of Fame represents the highest honor in our program — reserved for individuals whose lifetime of achievement has shaped generations of craft workers and transformed Louisiana's workforce development landscape.
+Reserved for individuals whose lifetime of achievement has shaped generations of craft workers and transformed Louisiana's workforce development landscape.
 Induction is at the discretion of GBRIA's Board of Directors.

 | Year | Inductee | Organization |